-Yuishinkai Kobojutsu was founded in the 1940s by the late Japanese martial art grand master Inoue Gansho.
-The words mean the group that strives for "earnest and sincere training of the body and mind though martial art training, weapon training, and karate."
+Yuishinkai Kobojutsu was founded in the 1940s by the late Japanese martial art grandmaster Inoue Gansho.
+The words mean the group that strives for "earnest and sincere training of the body and mind through martial art training, weapon training, and karate."

 Inoue Gansho founded to promote and preserve martial arts in the original armed and unarmed format.

 He felt that competition and mindless, egotist teachers, were diverting the martial arts from the real path.
 He was concerned that people were training only for point-scoring, and no longer seriously cultivated Zanshin (physical and mental alertness) ma-ai (distancing - similar to defensive space) tai sabaki (body movement to avoid conflict mentally and physically) and kata(physical and mental posture and attitude)

 Bo, the Japanese word for martial, embraces the concept of "using a stronger force, with upright, good intent, to stop or control violence in others and more so in yourself."

 The real aim of classical martial arts, Inoue says, is to cultivate "a peaceful, humility, and respect for self and others."
 It is a method to "meet life" with the awareness to avoid conflict, but "always to be in control, if a conflict is inevitable."

 Traditional weapons training cultivated the "right mind" of Kokomo, the right thoughts, right attitude, and action that help to avoid conflict.

 Sensai Eddie says traditional martial arts train the body and the mind because the two are one.